 - Asshole Victim: Obara's death by Euron may have been brutal but it was extremely deserved.
 She was happy to help murder an innocent little girl and then also murdered her own cousin, who was also innocent and good.
 No one is going to miss her.

-- Blade on a Stick: Her Weapon of Choice.
+- Blade on a Stick: Her weapon.
 When Oberyn visited her for the first time and told that he's her father, he let her choose between him and her mother by pointing to her choices: a spear or the mother.
 She chose the spear.